bacor/editions/editions/sweelinck-jp/ehre-sei-gott/README.md

 parent: ../README.md
 title: Ehre sei Gott
 source: Profe’s _Geistlicher Concerten und Harmonien_, Volume I (1641)
-comment: >
+comments: >
   The attribution to Sweelinck in Profe’s _Geistlicher Concerten und Harmonien_ is questionable, and the work has not been included in Sweelincks _Opera Omnia_ (1968).
 created: 2024-12-05
 updated: 2024-12-05
 copyright: Copyright © Bas Cornelissen & Riccardo Casamichiela 2024